Uniqueness of Landau levels and their analogs with higher Chern numbers

-Since the overall normalization of the wavefunction can be chosen arbitrarily, the $\mathbf{k}$-dependent exponential factors in front of the theta functions can be removed if one wishes.
+\end{widetext} Since the overall normalization of the wave function can be chosen arbitrarily, the $\mathbf{k}$-dependent exponential factors in front of the theta functions can be removed if one wishes.
 This degree of freedom corresponds to choosing $U_\mathbf{k}$ and the normalization of $u_0 (q)$ different from ones we used in Eq.(\ref{eq:uk}).
 Furthermore, as noted in the main text, there is a $U(\mathcal{C})$ real-space gauge degree freedom; this is to multiply $u_\mathbf{k}(\mathbf{r})$ by an element of $U(\mathcal{C})$, which can depend on $\mathbf{r}$.

-For the particular case $\mathcal{C}=1$ and $\tau = i$, the wavefunction $u_\mathbf{k}(\mathbf{r})$ is just the lowest Landau level Bloch wavefunction (in the Landau gauge), while for higher $\mathcal{C}$ is the so-called color-entangled lowest Landau level Bloch wavefunction.
-Since the Landau level wavefunction expressed in terms of theta functions may not be familiar to some readers, we include, for completeness, its derivation in the next section.
+For the particular case $\mathcal{C}=1$ and $\tau = i$, the wave function $u_\mathbf{k}(\mathbf{r})$ is just the lowest Landau level Bloch wave function (in the Landau gauge), while for higher $\mathcal{C}$ is the so-called color-entangled lowest Landau level Bloch wave function.
+Since the Landau level wave function expressed in terms of theta functions may not be familiar to some readers, we include, for completeness, its derivation in the Appendix.